falsandtru/typed-dom/README.md

 ## Difference

-DOM manipulation must be easy and reliable.
-But that doesn't need virtual DOM or unique syntax.
+DOM manipulation must be easy and reliable, but that doesn't need virtual DOM or unique syntax.
 Typed-DOM is a minimal API set for easy and reliable DOM manipulation.

 |Product|Search method|Problem|
 |-|-|-|